The Facts

 Power and Control

-- Do you think you crossed a legal or ethical boundary at any point?
+Have you thought about whether you could have crossed a legal or ethical line?

 Dependency and Isolation

-- Do you think it’s okay to spend time apart in a relationship?
+Do you think it’s healthy for people in a relationship to spend time apart sometimes?
+Why or why not?

-- What are some signs that your partner might need more space?
+What are some signs that your partner might want or need more space?

-- How can you respect this while managing your feelings?
+How can you respect your partner’s need for space while also caring for your own feelings?

-- Do you think someone should have to seek permission to hang out with friends or family?
+How would you feel if you had to ask for permission to hang out with your friends or family?

 Caring for Yourself

-- How do you balance the excitement of new experiences with the importance of staying safe?
+How do you balance the fun or excitement of new experiences with making choices that keep you feeling safe?

-- How do you know whether something is worth taking the risk for?
+What helps you decide whether something is worth taking a risk for—or not?

 Inviting Change